You are here

 European equivalent to the Australian product information (PI).

-A person or organisation that is involved in the supply and distribution of the product, but not involved in product manufacture.
+In general: a person or organisation that is involved in the supply and distribution of the product, but not involved in product manufacture.

 In relation to a medicine, means the overall arrangements for the meeting of consumer demand.